LinetOsoro/LinetOsoro/README.md

 - **SQL for Employment History Analysis**
 Analyzed employment history datasets using SQL to uncover key workforce trends.
 This project involves data manipulation, joining multiple datasets, and querying historical employment records to derive insights such as employee retention rates, promotions, and department growth over time.[Project Link](https://github.com/LinetOsoro/sql-challenge)

+- **API and Data Analysis with Maps**:
+  Analyzed weather data using APIs to create a series of weather plots and mapped ideal vacation destinations based on specific weather conditions.[Project Link](https://github.com/LinetOsoro/python-api-challenge)

 ### 🎓 Education:
 - MBA in Management and Accounting (GPA: 3.8) - Lincoln University